JJMC89/mwparserfromhell-stubs/README.md

 type annotations for [mwparserfromhell](https://github.com/earwig/mwparserfromhell)

-`mwparserfromhell.definitions`, `mwparserfromhell.parser`, and `mwparserfromhell.smart_list.utils` are excluded since users should not need to interface with them.

 ## versioning

 versions follow `A.B.C.YYMMDD`, where `A.B.C` is the mwparserfromhell version the stubs correspond to and `YYMMDD` is the stubs release date.